oh-lang/oh/wishlist.md

 create an `x`-named argument, but it looks like it should be named `copy` due to the method. maybe something like `x[]`.  does that play well with nulls, though?
 `x[3]` would always be the element at index 3, but `x[]` would be a copy of the array.
+OR we could use `o_` for the clone operation.  we probably shouldn't let that be used for anything else.  maybe make the idiomatic way to define it as `::o_(): m_`

 ## type overloads